 If you die before you receive your pension, there are a number of benefits that may be paid to your loved ones.
 The Fund should be notified as soon as possible of a members death.
-The sooner we are told, the quicker we can establish what death benefits are payable and start paying them.
+The sooner we are told, the quicker we can establish what death benefits are due and start paying them.

 To notify the Fund of a bereavement, please get in touch with us as soon as possible.
 Our contact details can be found here.

-Please try to provide as much information as possible including the member's name, date of birth, National Insurance number and next of kin details.
+Please try to provide as much information as possible including the member's name, date of birth, National Insurance number, and next of kin details.

-Once notified we will write out and confirm what benefits are payable and whether certificates may be required.
+Once notified, we will write out and confirm what benefits are payable and whether certificates may be required.
 Any certificates provided will be returned promptly and will be treated as confidential while in our custody.
 Photocopies of certificates will be accepted and only returned if requested.

 If you record a death through the Tell Us Once system we will also be notified through this service.